 - recall the requirements of Department Order 56.

 - enumerate the roles of a roadworks traffic controller.

 The idea of putting up signs in a road worksite equates to good communication between the road worker and the road user for the safety of both and the people nearby.
 Good communication between the road worker and the motorists requires that:

-- signs are regularly checked for effectiveness e.g. maintained in position and kept clean so they remain readable; and
+- Signs are regularly checked for effectiveness e.g. maintained in position and kept clean so they remain readable;

 Road Works Safety is one of the most important concern in the construction industry because accidents resulting from struck by heavy equipment or moving vehicles is second to fall.